myselfscrum/kochessenz-recipes/content/english/post/001-11-28-eingelegte-rote-bete.md

 I put them in a canning jar that I don't sterilize.
 They don't get that old...
 Overnight they go in the fridge along with some hard boiled eggs, there we have something for tomorrow afternoon.

+> small preserved beetroot lumps in a preserving jar with light shining through, with bay leaves and spices, in front of a window, rainy day, raindrops, grey sky very photorealistic, food magazine style, award-winning photo, long lens, soft light, shot from material height, photo of the year, award-winning photo, unreal engine